-On the other hand, a growing portion of software projects are way more complicated than that.
+On the other hand, a growing portion of software projects is way more complicated than that.
 Rather than seeing a single team working hard on a product with a short turnover time, you’ll find several geographically dispersed teams engaged in the development of complex n-tier system architectures.
 In the case of IoT product development, for instance, managers will try to orchestrate the parallel development lifecycles of hardware, software and service components.
 Some of these will use Agile, while others will rely on a more traditional approach (generally Waterfall or V-model).

 In the context of enterprise-grade scaled Agile development, planning encompasses longer periods, and multiple teams using different methodologies to collaborate on a complex “system of systems” end product.
-Gantt charts can greatly support such higher level planning by visualizing how each development stream relates to the others in time, and, to a limited extent, can even represent relationships between them.
+Gantt charts can greatly support such higher-level planning by visualizing how each development stream relates to the others in time, and, to a limited extent, can even represent relationships between them.